Quantum Techniques for Stochastic Mechanics: Annihilation and creation operators

 \subsection{Rabbits and quantum mechanics}

 Suppose we have a population of rabbits in a cage and we'd like to describe its growth in a stochastic way, using probability theory.
 Let $\psi_n$ be the probability of having $n$ rabbits.
-We can borrow a trick from quantum theory, and summarize all these probabilities in a \href{http://en.wikipedia.org/wiki/Formal_power_series}{formal power series} like this:

-The variable $z$ doesn't mean anything in particular, and we don't care if the power series converges.
+We can borrow a trick from quantum theory, and summarize all these probabilities in a \href{http://en.wikipedia.org/wiki/Formal_power_series}{formal power series} like this: The variable $z$ doesn't mean anything in particular, and we don't care if the power series converges.
 See, in math `formal' means ``it's only symbols on the page, just follow the rules".
 It's like if someone says a party is `formal', so need to wear a white tie: you're not supposed to ask what the tie \emph{means}.

-However, there's a good reason for this trick.
-We can define two operators on formal power series, called the {\bf annihilation operator}: